-This spring, students practiced their interpersonal and observational skills in an unfamiliar but friendly setting -- Lakeside's Beikirch Care Center.
-In April, the students participated in a "Coffee and Conversation" program with a group of lively residents.
-Images courtesy of Nancy Duff.
+Can learning be fun and beneficial to others?
+In 2011, students enrolled in Research Methods in Cultural Anthropology, engaged in service-learning activities.
+They practiced their interpersonal and observational skills in an unfamiliar but friendly setting -- Lakeside's Beikirch Care Center.
+This occurred as part of a "Coffee and Conversation" program with a group of lively residents, who appreciated the students’ company.

 Pictured l-r are Angie D'Agostino, Caitlin Moore, Brittany Knight, Kathering Drake and a resident, who is unnamed due to Hippa regulations.

 Pictured l-r are Sandor Vegh, Richard Lovelace and three residents whose identities are kept confidential.

 Will we ever have an African-American in the White House?
 Some people never thought it possible!

 The Election 2008 Oral History Project took place in the spring of 2009.
 Students enrolled in Cultural Research Methods interviewed participants about their memories and stories leading up to this historical event.
 Stories were collected at area libraries including the Brockport-Seymour Library.
 This project was sponsored by the Rochester City Historian's Office, the Monroe County Historian's Office, Monroe County Library System and the Rochester Regional Library Council.